elixir-bridge/elixir-bridge.github.io/01_Installfest/11-deploy-to-heroku.markdown

 ![heroku dashboard](/assets/heroku-dashboard-resources.png)

-At the serach bar near the bottom of the page type in `postgres`
+At the search bar near the bottom of the page type in `postgres`

 You should see a pop up menu, select the option for `Heroku Postgres`